Introduction

 The first approach to take is creating a policy in the root

-namespace that will grant the user administrator access to a particular namespace named foo
+namespace that will grant the user administrator access to a particular namespace, in our case named foo

-namespace, up to 1 level deep.
-This policy must be assigned to a token created in the root namespace.
+namespace, down one level.
+This policy must be assigned to a token created in the root

 $ vault policy write foo-admin - <<EOF